ZenMate: Ranked #38 out of 99 VPNs that we tested

 No promises for getting around censorship

-Following China’s 2018 VPN crackdown, ZenMate is no longer a suitable choice for the country.
-It can’t publish its apps in China because there’s no guarantee that they will work reliably, and advises that even if you choose to download the software not to purchase a premium account.
+Following the 2018 VPN crackdown, ZenMate is no longer a suitable choice for China.
+It can’t publish its apps in China because there’s no guarantee that they will work reliably, and ZenMate advises that even if you choose to download the software not to purchase a premium account.

-We love ZenMate’s openness on the subject, but unfortunately it only confirms that it’s not suitable for escaping the censors.
+We love ZenMate’s openness on the subject, but unfortunately, it only confirms that it’s not suitable for beating the censors.
 Click the link to take a look at our guide, Best VPNs for China.